Xilmi/Rotp-Fusion/README.md

 ## What's New

+2023.11.22 (BR)
+- Stream projector damage are not restored by automated repair system, and only 10% of them by advanced damage control.

 2023.11.21 (BR)
 - Memory Low warning message: Better aligment.
 - New Debug Option to display more memory info on console.